simran1407/Fintech-Project-2/README.md

 - Chaikin Money Flow (CMF) is a technical analysis indicator used to measure Money Flow Volume over a set period of time.
 Money Flow Volume (a concept also created by Marc Chaikin) is a metric used to measure the buying and selling pressure of a security for single period.

-- Bollinger Bands are a type of price envelope developed by John BollingerOpens in a new window.
-(Price envelopes define upper and lower price range levels.)
-Bollinger Bands are envelopes plotted at a standard deviation level above and below a simple moving average of the price.
-Because the distance of the bands is based on standard deviation, they adjust to volatility swings in the underlying price.
-Bollinger Bands use 2 parameters, Period and Standard Deviations, StdDev.
-The default values are 20 for period, and 2 for standard deviations, although you may customize the combinations.
-Bollinger bands help determine whether prices are high or low on a relative basis.
-They are used in pairs, both upper and lower bands and in conjunction with a moving average.
-Further, the pair of bands is not intended to be used on its own.
-Use the pair to confirm signals given with other indicators.

 <img width="1274" alt="Screen Shot 2021-06-14 at 22 46 34" src="https://user-images.githubusercontent.com/78338890/121985250-6894bf80-cd62-11eb-9dac-75de637170b7.png">